xixixao/malice/malice_language_specification.md

 MAlice programs need to define a function named *hatta*, which is the main entry point of execution.

-The body of a function is enclosed between the *opened* and *closed* keywords:
+The body of a function, the list of statements to be executed, is enclosed between the *opened* and *closed* keywords:

     The looking-glass hatta ()
     opened